Introduction to the NZ-ITC Study

-The NZ-ITC Project will advance knowledge about smoking and tobacco control interventions that will help to achieve the SF 2025 goal, and hence reduce the impact that smoking has as a major determinant of poor health and mortality, as well as reducing the impact of smoking as a driver of health inequalities in NZ.
-Outputs from the NZ-ITC Project will be widely disseminated to the tobacco control and policy sectors, and will include findings about patterns and determinants of smoking-related behaviours, impact of national tobacco control policies and interventions, feasibility of new innovative interventions, and attitudes towards SF 2025 and key tobacco control policies.
+The NZ-ITC Project has advanced knowledge about smoking and tobacco control interventions that may help to achieve the Smokefree Aotearoa goal, and hence reduce the impact that smoking has as a major determinant of poor health and mortality, as well as reducing the impact of smoking as a driver of health inequalities in NZ.
+Outputs from the NZ-ITC Project have been widely disseminated to the tobacco control and policy sectors, and will include findings about patterns and determinants of smoking-related behaviours, impact of national tobacco control policies and interventions, feasibility of new innovative interventions, and attitudes towards Smokefree Aotearoa 2025 and key tobacco control policies.

 What outputs are now available?